Romania

 The micro-company regime cannot be applied by Romanian legal entities conducting activities in banking; insurance and reinsurance of the capital market, including intermediation activities in those fields; gambling; or exploration, development, or exploitation of oil and natural gas deposits.

-The calculation and payment of tax for micro-companies shall be performed quarterly, by the 25th day (inclusive) of the month following the quarter for which the tax is calculated.
+The calculation and payment of micro-company tax should be performed quarterly, by the 25th day (inclusive) of the month following the quarter for which the tax is calculated.

 Local income taxes